joealden/corum-client/docs/2-design.md

 * Now that we have confirmed that the user exists, we can check if the user entered the correct password for the user
-* Using a password hashing library (probably something like bcryptjs), hash the password the user entered and compare the hash with the one stored in the database
+* Using a password hashing library (probably something like bcryptjs), hash the password the user entered and compare the hash with the one stored on the server
   * If they do not match, then return the same generic error of 'Invalid credentials'
 * If the hashes match, then we know that the user has entered both the correct